thellimist/TIL/README.md

 Daily short summaries of what I learned that day.

 ## Logs
+### Day 18: 12/02/2017
+Pasta originally comes from China 1100BC not Italians.

+### Day 17: 11/02/2017
+House of Habsburg was the leader house of Holy Roman Empire.
+Later on they've became the leader of Austria-Hungary Empire

+Vegitarians should take B12 additionally since they can not have enough naturally.

 ### Day 16: 10/02/2017
 How ancient civilizations [sound](https://www.facebook.com/arkeolojidunyasiii/videos/1658383744188552/) like:
 (This is just an estimaton of how they sound.
 It probably is not how they truly speak)